-Here are some other simple command centers that don’t require many supplies and fit in small spaces.
+Here are some other organized drop zones that don’t require many supplies and fit in small spaces.

 This little command center proves that an incredibly simple shelf can pack a lot of organization into a small, narrow space.
 The customized cork board is a pretty pop of color, too.

 Stop junk mail in its tracks!
 This command center is so smart because the trash and recycling are right there.
 I also love that those wall organizers are just like the one I have from Target, but she screwed them into the wall and added pretty labels.